-Welcome to my new blog, I`m a painter and illustrator from the middle of England.
+Welcome to my new blog, I`m a painter of canvas triptychs and large scale art from the middle of England.
 Mainly I paint what I call textured paintings, though I think most would call it an impasto effect, with trees and abstracts being my main themes, I also have an interest in Rothko , Patrick Woodroffe, constable , Klimt , Mark Spain, and George Perez.(the dc artist!), I collected DC comics as a teenager, which is what grew my love of art.

 I hadn`t thought of writing a week in my life as an artist until now, mostly people commission my work online, I usually do the background work at the weekend, using a special type of plaster, then when its dry i paint it twice, then further details are added over a few days in acrylic, then finally the foreground is added, which in the example below a silver and gold abstract effect